johnnovak/learnopengl-nim/README.md

 ## Linux notes

-On Linux the header files required by GLFW aren't usually part of the base install like on Windows and OS X, so make sure to install them using the following command:
+On Linux, the header files required by GLFW aren't usually part of the base install like on Windows and OS X, so make sure to install them first.
+On Debian, I managed to do that with the following command:using the

 ```
 sudo apt-get install xorg-dev libglu1-mesa libglu1-mesa-dev mesa-common-dev
 ```

-With this I was able to compile the code, but unfortunately I could not actually test them because I'm using Linux in VirtualBox which only supports OpenGL 2.1.
+After this I was able to compile the sources, but unfortunately I could not actually test them because I'm using Linux in VirtualBox which only supports OpenGL 2.1.
+Everything should work, but no guarantees.